-Editor should affirm the receiving of a submitted manuscript within five working days.
+The editor should affirm the receiving of a submitted manuscript within five working days.

-Editor should ensure a qualified, objective, confidential and timely process of reviewing.
+The editor should ensure a qualified, objective, confidential and timely process of reviewing.

-Editor should not disclose the names of reviewers to third parties without their permission.
+The editor should not disclose the names of reviewers to third parties without their permission.

 The editor should take all measures to ensure that the results presented in the peer-reviewed manuscript cannot be used before the publication.

-Editor should respond promptly and take adequate measures in case of a controversial situation related to work accepted for publication or already published, with the participation of authors or other persons concerned.
+The editor should respond promptly and take adequate measures in case of a controversial situation related to work accepted for publication or already published, with the participation of authors or other persons concerned.

-Editor reserves the right to make a final decision on the publication of the manuscript, informing the author of his motives (opinion of reviewers, relevance for the journal, correspondence to its subject matter, conflict of interest etc.).
+The editor reserves the right to make a final decision on the publication of the manuscript, informing the author of his motives (opinion of reviewers, relevance for the journal, correspondence to its subject matter, conflict of interest etc.).

 The editor should by no means make any effort to oblige the authors to cite his or her journal either as an implied or explicit condition of accepting their manuscripts for publication.

 The editor should respond promptly and take reasonable measures when an ethical complaint occurs concerning a submitted manuscript or a published paper, and the editor should immediately contact and consult with the author.
-In these cases editors are obliged to publish a written formal retraction or correction when needed.
+In these cases, editors are obliged to publish a written formal retraction or correction when needed.

 Prospective authors should adhere to the following rules: